-Ameliorative effects of synergistic straw returning and lime application on acidic paddy soils in South China
+Ameliorative effects of straw returning combined with lime application on acidic paddy soils in South China

 -